Master Digital Marketing, WordPress, SEO

 As the name explains the Serif font includes little hooks at the end of each letter.

-If you are looking forward to taking an offline print or to download some particular document for printing, Serif is one of the perfect fonts that is going to look beautiful on it.
+If you are looking forward to taking an offline print or downloading some particular document for printing, Serif is one of the perfect fonts that is going to look beautiful on it.

-Serif too can be divided into few more font classifications.
+Serif too can be divided into a few more font classifications.

 • Old Style